“There is something about the outside of a horse that is good for the inside of a man.” – Winston S. Churchill

 What We Provide

-Northwestern Outdoor Leadership Institute provides the vets is first something real and relevant to do working on the ranch training the horses and working on the farm/ranch and being in nature.
+Soon Northwestern Outdoor Leadership Institute provides the vets is first something real and relevant to do working on the ranch training the horses and working on the farm/ranch, timber land, and wildlife habitat.
 There is a positive reason to get up each morning, to continue training their colt.
 The vets have other vets to work with that have been on that same journey and are now training them not just in training their colt but learning how to heal, to grieve the losses, to forgive, and to be forgiven.
-They will learn not only to train horses, and train others to train horses, they may also learn train others with healing Soul Injury.
+They will learn not only to train horses, and train others to train horses, they may also learn to train others with healing Soul Injury.

-The vets’ families may be included in residency on the farm and in both our k-12 and post-secondary schools.
+The veteran’s families may be included in residency on the farm and in both our k-12 and post-secondary schools.
 They may also heal and through their healing will also learn to heal others.

 Opus Peace and Soul Injury